bowmanjosh/bowmanjosh/README.md

 - 👋 Hi, I’m Josh Bowman.
 - 👀 I’m interested in using GitHub as a portfolio for my personal projects.
 - 💞️ I’m looking to get my first job in tech.
+I have a BA in computer science; after college I worked in another field for a few years.
 - 📫 If you came here because I applied for a job with you, my contact information can be found in my resume.

 <!---